sider/sider-docs/docs/tools/php/code-sniffer.md

 ### `encoding`

-This option allows you to specify an encoding of files to analyze.
+This option allows you to specify an encoding of files to be analyzed.

 ### `ignore`